nm-l2tp/NetworkManager-l2tp/README.md

 #### VPN servers using broken IPsec IKEv1 cipher suites

-The following has recommendations on algorithms that are broken in regards to security and should not be used :
+The following has recommendations on algorithms that are broken in regards to security and advises not to use :
 * https://wiki.strongswan.org/projects/strongswan/wiki/SecurityRecommendations

 The current list of broken algorithms and Diffie Hellman groups can be found here :